HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

 HomeLight Simple Sale is launched as a “marketplace” of over 100 iBuyers for sellers looking for cash buyers.
 The service is initially available in 35 U.S. metropolitan areas.[8]

-Bottom line: Should you use HomeLight?
+HomeLight reviews: Should you use it?

 HomeLight could work for you if you want a quick, easy way to find realtors and compare multiple options.
 You get instant agent recommendations after filling out a short form, and the company has a large network of realtors, so you’ll likely have plenty of options.